decaporg/decap-cms/website/content/docs/writing-style-guide.md

 Don't: In version 1.4, we have added ...
 _____

-Do: Kubernetes provides a new feature for ...
+Do: Netlify CMS provides a new feature for ...

 Don't: We provide a new feature ...
 _____

-Do: This page teaches you how to use Pods.
+Do: This page teaches you how to use Widgets.

-Don't: In this page, we are going to learn about Pods.
+Don't: In this page, we are going to learn about Widgets.
 _____

 ### Avoid jargon and idioms